orgMINT/MINT/README.md

 ## <a name='conditional-code'></a>Conditional code

-Mondo's looping mechanism can also be used to execute code conditionally.
-In Mondo boolean `false` is represented by 0 or `\F` and `true` is represented by 1 or `\T`.
+MINT's looping mechanism can also be used to execute code conditionally.
+In MINT boolean `false` is represented by 0 or `\F` and `true` is represented by 1 or `\T`.

 ```